Sabrinas Organizing

 Closed Changing Table | Image by Sabrina's Organizing

-It appears that we didn't take any action.
-Well, we did!
-Here is the changing table opened.
+Below is the changing table opened.
 Check out the magic!
-We started by adding a plastic shoebox bin and placing the baby's shoes (affiliate) and socks (affiliate) in it.
-It didn't need to be neat, just accessible.
+We started by adding a plastic shoebox bin and placing the baby's shoes and socks in it.
+It didn't need to be neat - just accessible.

 The baby did have an extra changing table pad just in case he soiled himself on the other one, so it now had a home in this drawer.